hardbyte/rpython-post/readme.md

     UNARY = 8       # ! - +
     CALL = 9        # ()
     PRIMARY = 10
 ```

-What happens when compiling `-2.0` into bytecode?
-We start by pulling the token
+What happens in our compiler when turning `-2.0` into bytecode?
+Assume we've just
-`MINUS` from the scanner.
+pulled the token `MINUS` from the scanner.
+Every expression has to start with a
+prefix whether that is a bracket group `(`, a primary `2`, or a prefix unary operator `-`.

-We immediately lookup the `prefix` handler in the rule table which points us at `unary`.
+Knowing that, our compiler assumes there is a `prefix` handler in the rule table
+- in this case it points us at the `unary` handler.

 ```python
     def parse_precedence(self, precedence):